Catherine Mack – content creator, senior copywriter and editor

 Ecoescape: Ireland – a slow travel guide to Ireland

-Researched and written by Catherine Mack, and published by Green Guides in June 2008, as part of a series for Ecoescape.
-This is a consumer guidebook to fifty Ecoescapes throughout the island of Ireland, North and South.
+Irish, but now living in London, this was a passion project for me and one of the best ways for me to launch myself as a travel writer specialising in responsible and ecotourism.
+Published by Green Guides in June 2008, it’s a travel guide to Ireland that covers fifty Ecoescapes throughout the island of Ireland, North and South.
 From hostels to four star hotels, cottages to community-run enterprises, it takes you to corners of Ireland you often won’t find in the traditional guidebooks.
 Also featuring a Slow Travel section, it provides details of ferry and train travel to Ireland, as well as how to access each featured place using public transport.

 “Thorough and well-researched, this book has unearthed some real gems and is a useful starting point for anyone looking to go green on the Emerald Isle.”
 Joanne O’Connor, Travel Editor, The Observer

 “Extremely informative and amusing.
 Catherine sensitively conveys the dreams and commitment of Ireland’s tourism providers who are doing their bit to make a difference.
 These are not just ecoescapes, they are great escapes.”
 Miriam Donohoe, Travel editor, The Irish Times

 “Catherine Mack captures the soul of slow travel in Ireland.
 Her book is an excellent port of call for green travellers.”
 Richard Hammond, founder of Green Traveller and co-author of Rough Guides’ Clean Breaks